 Posts, Strainers and Gates for a Dog Field

-The quality of these is as important as the fence itself, if not more so, and you can find out more about these in the guide.
+The quality of these is as important as the fence itself, if not more so, and you can find out more about these here.

-As we’ve explained, installing 6ft fencing makes your facility open to all (almost).
+As we’ve shown, installing 6ft fencing makes your facility open to all (almost).
 Whilst not everyone uses a dog field to ‘contain’ their fluffy escape artists, it is likely that those who do will be your most regular clients.
-People use dog fields for an increasing number of reasons and as the standards people expect from a dog field grow, the hight of fence is their first expectation.
+People use dog fields for an increasing number of reasons and as the standards people expect from a dog field grow, the height of the fence is their first expectation.